VundleVim/Vundle.vim/CONTRIBUTING.md

 I am using Vim on Kubuntu 13.04 64 bit and I get the following error... (add further explanation here)

-To reproduce the bug, use the vimrc file below and run `:BundleInstall`... (continue with steps)
+To reproduce the bug, use the vimrc file below and run `:PluginInstall`... (continue with steps)

 Vimrc:
 ```